yoctopuce/Yocto-Visualization/README.md

 ![Screenshot example](https://www.yoctopuce.com/pubarchive/2017-04/widgets_1.png)

-You will find more information about this application on [Yoctopuce website](https://www.yoctopuce.com).
+You will find more information about this application on [Yoctopuce website](https://www.yoctopuce.com/EN/article/yocto-visualization-a-free-visualization-app).
-If you are not much into programming and are only interested in installing Yocto-visualisation,  here is the [windows installer](https://www.yoctopuce.com/FR/downloads/YoctoVisualization.zip) .
+If you are not much into programming and are only interested in installing Yocto-Yisualization,  here is the [Windows installer](https://www.yoctopuce.com/FR/downloads/YoctoVisualization.zip) .

 ## Source code installation
-Unzip the files wherever you want and open the project with at least VisualStudio 2015.
-The *Livecharts* library  used by the project should install automatically.
-It might work with previous versions of VisualStudio, but not without pain.
+Unzip the files wherever you want and open the *.sln* project solution with at least VisualStudio 2015.
+The *Livecharts* library  used by the project should install automatically, if not do a "*Restore NuGet packages*" on the solution node in the *solution explorer*.
+That project might work with previous versions of VisualStudio, but not without pain.

 ## What you need to know
-- The application is based on the YSensor generic class.
+- The application is based on the Yoctopuce YSensor generic class.
 Any past, present and future Yoctopuce sensor compatible with this class will work with this application.
 - The editing principle is [C# reflection](https://msdn.microsoft.com/en-us/library/mt656691.aspx) associated with a *propertyGrid* component
 - The most interesting file is *properties.cs*, basically it's the list of all customizable properties in the widgets.
-This is the place for adding/removing customizable properties.
+This is the place for adding / removing / customize properties.
 Default values are defined there as well.

 ## IMPORTANT